Gender-Affirming Voice Care

 Telehealth services can be delivered in several different formats.
 The American Speech-Language-Hearing Association (ASHA) defines these services as:

-Synchronous — Services are conducted with real-time audio and/or video connection to create an experience similar to that achieved in an in-person traditional encounter.
+Synchronous — Services are conducted with real-time audio and/or video connection to create an experience similar to a traditional in-person encounter.
 Synchronous services may include, for example, connecting a client or a group of clients with a clinician, or they may include consultation between a clinician and a specialist.
 Telehealth visits, virtual check-ins, e-visits, or virtual consultations are examples of synchronous services.

 Asynchronous — Information, images, video, or data are saved and transmitted for viewing or interpretation at a later time.
 Examples include transmission of voice clips, audiology testing results, patient education materials, or outcomes of independent client practice.
 Store-and-forward or chat-based interactions are examples of asynchronous services.